Slothagami/Slothagami.github.io/README.md

 # Todo
 - Give Each Page a unique banner
-- make new game pages
+    - Make a default banner
-- update BetterSimon Page, and release latest version
+- Make new game pages